crischoy23/DUELIST/README.md

 ## 🔲DUELIST Website(fictional-educational purpose only)

-This is a Web design by Laaqiq from envato elements.
-Which was coded into an actual responsive website.
+This is a Web design by Laaqiq from Envato Elements.
+It's coded from scratch into an actual responsive website.

-## 💻 To Visit the site click the link below
+## 💻 To Visit the site, click the link below

  https://crischoy23.github.io/DUELIST/